s66erge/entan-mkdocs/docs/gong-web-app/fetch-courses.md

         if course['course_type_anchor'].endswith("OSC"):
             course['course_type_anchor'] = course['course_type_anchor'][:-3].strip()

+    # FIXME use a .csv file instead and allow to change it in admin.

     df = pd.read_excel(db_path + 'course_type_map.xlsx')
     list_of_types = df.to_dict(orient='records')         ## [6]
     other_dict = get_field_from_db(db_central, center, "other_dict")